 After so many years have passed, I tried several times to recreate Nonna’s recipe but I always had a problem keeping the rice together.
 It took me a long time to get the right recipe.

-A FEW TIPS CAN BE HELPFUL
+A FEW HELPFUL TIPS

 The tip that made the recipe a success was to use arborio rice cooked a day in advance.
 That did the trick for me.